 Daeil Lee: I invited guests to come to the pool and listen to the sound with their ears submerged.
 Nothing could be heard outside the water.
-That is why it is called 'Underwater Concert'.
-A pair of underwater speakers was used.
+That is why it is called the "Underwater Concert".
+A pair of underwater speakers were used.

 I-J H: When did you first get the idea for the series?

-DL: The very first moment that a human being perceives the world must have been experienced through 'Sound'.
+DL: The very first moment that a human being perceives the world must have been through sound.
 I wanted to create a circumstance where the sound can be heard in a womb-like medium.